philipperemy/vision-api/README.md

 python query.py images/cat.jpg 0.0.0.0
 ```

 The first argument is the image.
 The second argument is the server IP.
 If you run everything locally, then it's 0.0.0.0.

-You can host the server on Amazon AWS.
-In that case, you will have to change it to the IP Amazon gives you.
+You can also host the server on Amazon AWS.
+In that case, you will have to change the IP to the one Amazon gives you.